ben-vu/Quantum-Tetris/README.md

 ## 🧪 Quantum Integration Demo

-When running inside Jupyter, click the **QUANTUM SPEED** button to trigger real-time quantum logic for adjusting game speed.
+When running inside Jupyter / Colab, click the **QUANTUM SPEED** button to trigger real-time quantum logic for adjusting game speed.

 If no kernel is found, the game falls back to standard pseudo-random behavior.